Surprisingly yes. Prices are low, auctions are open and shipping as usual.

 - Ports are open and will be working as usual - shipping cars.

 So it’s safe to import a car from Japan.
 Check the picture below.
-In Japan cars are not driven in front if bidders, but displayed on the screen.
+In Japan cars are not evendriven in front of the bidders, but displayed on the screen instead.
 People have a minimal contact with cars.
 Everything is digitalised.

-And the good news is, cars are selling much cheaper at Japanese Auctions now.
+And the good news is, cars are selling for much less at Japanese Auctions now.